-The National Association of Securities Dealers, Inc. (the "NASD"), which administers the NASDAQ SmallCap Market, maintains criteria for continued eligibility on the NASDAQ SmallCap Market.
-In order to be included in the NASDAQ SmallCap Market, a company must maintain \$2,000,000 in total assets, a \$200,000 market value of the public float and \$1,000,000 in total capital and surplus.
-In addition, continued inclusion requires two market-makers and a minimum bid price of \$1.00 per share, provided however, that if a company falls below such minimum bid price, it will remain eligible for continued inclusion on the NASDAQ SmallCap Market if the market value of the public float is at least \$1,000,000 and the company has \$2,000,000 in capital and surplus.
-The failure to meet these maintenance criteria in the future may result in the discontinuance of the inclusion of the Company's securities on the NASDAQ SmallCap Market.
-In such event, the Company's securities will be subject to being delisted, and trading, if any, in the Common Stock of the Company would thereafter be conducted in the over-the-counter market in the so-called "pink sheets," or the NASD's OTC Bulletin Board.
+The Nasdaq Stock Market, Inc., which administers The Nasdaq SmallCap Market, maintains criteria for continued eligibility on The Nasdaq SmallCap Market.
+In order to be included in The Nasdaq SmallCap Market, a company must maintain \$2,000,000 in total assets, a \$200,000 market value of the public float and \$1,000,000 in total capital and surplus.
+In addition, continued inclusion requires two market-makers and a minimum bid price of \$1.00 per share, provided however, that if a company falls below such minimum bid price, it will remain eligible for continued inclusion on The Nasdaq SmallCap Market if the market value of the public float is at least \$1,000,000 and the company has \$2,000,000 in capital and surplus.
+The failure to meet these maintenance criteria in the future may result in the discontinuance of the inclusion of the Company's securities on The Nasdaq SmallCap Market.
+In such event, the Company's securities will be subject to being delisted, and trading, if any, in the Common Stock of the Company would thereafter be conducted in the over-the-counter market in the so-called "pink sheets," or the OTC Bulletin Board.
 Consequently, an investor may find it more difficult to dispose of, or to obtain accurate quotations as to the price of, the Company's securities.